Currents-market/howto-api/README.md

 * [Production](https://docs.svc.production-422715.env.currents.tech/openapi.yaml) -- Coming Soon
   * Endpoint Root : https://api.production-422715.env.currents.tech

 For easy viewing, download one of the API docs and "load" it into [this WYSIWYG editor](https://editor-next.swagger.io/).
+We'll soon have the ability to autoload the API docs directly into Swagger.

 # How to use